sushmithaa20/Library-managment-rectjs/README.md

 <h2> Library Managment System using Reactjs</h2>
-<p>Asystem which allows the user to see the book and search the required book</p>
+<p>A system which allows the user to see the book and search the required book</p>
  :boom: <b><a href="https://library-managment-reactjs.netlify.app/">Live Demo</a><b />

  <br />